AdityaK1211/Cloak_of_Invisibility/README.md

 # Implementation
 ## Importing Libraries
-<strong>OpenCV</strong> will be used for image processing part i.e. to start the camera, read each frame in code, color detection, color masking, and streaming final results
+<strong>OpenCV</strong> will be used for image processing part i.e. to start the camera, read each frame in code, color detection, color masking, and streaming final results<br>

-<strong>Numpy</strong> will be used to deal with arrays as images in python are a series of Numpy array
+<strong>Numpy</strong> will be used to deal with arrays as images in python are a series of Numpy array<br>

-<strong>Time </strong>
+<strong>Time </strong><br>

 ```
 import cv2